Dermotholmes/Google-Music-Play-list-export-snippet/readme.md

 ## Whats this?

-This is a snippet of code you run inside your web browser to create a list of the songs in your play list.
+This is a little snippet of code you that will export a list of songs from a play list in Google Music Play.

+## Why would I want this?

+This snippet was designed to help move from Google Play Music to another music streaming service and bring my play lists with me.

 ## Code snippet